 - Curate content from a wide variety of sources, including trade publications, blogs, social media updates, news outlets, video streaming services and any other source as long as they are highly authoritative.

-- Organize your curated results into categories that appeal to your audience.
+- Organize your curated results into categories that appeal to your target audience.
 For example, Curata organizes its curated content into categories such as: best practices, latest news, events, trends, case studies, and so on.

 - Ensure the categories are visible as metadata to search engines for SEO.